📢 Check out the Top 100 Beauty Brands on Instagram for 2026

 If you’re looking for a shortcut, here are the average best times to upload Instagram posts and Reels across different industries, according to Recurpost.

-This data suggests that different industries have different audience behaviors.
+Put together, this data shows that each industry engages users at different times.
 For example, fashion and beauty brands tend to see higher engagement in the evenings and on weekends, when people browse for inspiration.
 In contrast, tech and B2B audiences are more active during weekday mornings and lunch breaks.

 Demographics also play a role.
 Gen Z often engages late at night, while millennials are more active during daytime hours.
-That means the best time to post time also requires deep knowledge of your audience’s lifestyle and habits.
+That means the best time to post also depends on your audience’s lifestyle and habits.

 Use these benchmarks as a guide to find your best times to share Instagram posts, but always test and adapt.
 Your brand’s prime time may look different once you dig into your own analytics.

 Average best times to post are only a starting point.
-To connect with your audience, you need to know when your audience is online.
-That means digging into your data, testing different slots, and refining as you go.
+To connect with your social media audience, you need to know when they are online.
+That means digging into your individual data, testing different slots and refining your approach based on your findings.

-Start with Instagram Insights.
-Switch your account to a Business Account or Creator profile to unlock this feature.
+You can start with Instagram Insights.
+The first step is to ensure your account is a Business Account or Creator profile.
+These are the only accounts that can track post timings.
+Once you have the right type of account, go to your Instagram profile.
 From your profile, tap the menu and select Insights.
 Under the Total Followers section, you’ll see when your audience is most active by day of the week and hour of the day.
 Use this to guide your posting schedule, then track which specific times consistently drive the most likes, comments, and shares.

 Instagram's Creator Studio offers another layer of analytics.
-Once your Instagram account is connected, head to the dashboard and open Insights.
-Here you’ll find engagement trends, audience demographics, and peak activity hours.
-Spot your top-performing time windows, experiment with posting in them, and compare the results.
+Once your Instagram account is connected to the Creator Studio, you can access the dashboard and open Insights.
+Here you’ll find engagement trends, audience demographics and peak activity hours.
+You can identify your top-performing time windows, experiment with posting in them and compare the results.

-Tracking and adjusting is key.
-Keep a simple spreadsheet or use an analytics tool to log posting times and engagement over several weeks.
-Test different slots suggested by Insights and Creator Studio, then refine your approach as you see patterns emerge.
-Don’t forget to revisit your analytics regularly.
-Follower behavior often shifts with seasons or new Instagram features.
+Tracking and adjusting are key.
+Using a simple spreadsheet or an analytics tool will help you log posting times and engagement over several weeks.
+It's worth testing different slots and then refining your approach as patterns emerge.
+Don’t forget to revisit your analytics regularly, as follower behaviour often shifts with seasons.

 Influencer marketing platforms can take this even deeper.
-They let you monitor metrics, such as, comments, and saves across posts, while also breaking down audience data by gender, age, or location.
+They let you monitor key metrics such as comments and saves across social media posts, and break down audience data by gender, age or location.
 This tells you which Instagram strategy is connecting with your target audience.
-Working with multiple influencers, analysing audience's engagement at different times can be hard.
-It may also differ between creators and their audiences.
+When working with multiple influencers, many marketers struggle to analyse audience engagement.
+Platforms like Kolsquare help you understand which pieces of content drove deeper results, such as earned media value (EMV), engagements and reach.

 Finally, run A/B tests.
 Post similar content at different times, compare engagement, and double down on what works.
-At the end of the day, the best times to upload Instagram posts aren't universal.
-They may also differ between Instagram Stories and other formats like Reels.
+At the end of the day, the best times to post on Instagram aren't universal.
+They may even differ between Instagram Stories and other formats, such as Reels.

 Timing is only half the equation.
-To truly maximise results, pair the right posting slots with the right Instagram strategy will win the best results.
+To maximise results, you should pair the right posting slots with the right Instagram strategy.

 Use the Instagram post benchmarks in this article as a guide, but always tailor timing to your content type, audience habits, and cultural context.